AkashRinge/Computational-Methods-In-Finance/README.md

 ### Project 2 - Monte Carlo Simulation and Numerical Integration Techniques
 Functionality for solving a variety of mathematical problems.
 The project utilizes various APIs, to perform tasks such as plotting graphs, calculating option values, and simulating Monte Carlo (Antithetic) methods.

+### Project 3 - Monte Carlo Simulation continued with Ito Processes and Call option simulation
+Simulating expected values and probabilities of certain 1-d and 2-d Ito processes.
+Monte Carlo simulations to estimate European call option prices, using both standard and variance reduction techniques.
+Price European call options using a 2-factor stochastic volatility model, and comparing different numerical methods.
+Generating and comparing pseudo-random and quasi-Monte Carlo sequences, and using them to estimate a specific integral.